Milton Keynes City Council: Political control

 The council was under no overall control from 2006 to 2024.
 From May 2014 to May 2021, the Labour Party held office as a minority administration.
 From May 2021 to May 2024, the administration was a Labour Party and Liberal Democrat "progressive alliance".
-Since May 2024 the Labour Party has had a majority on the council.

 Leadership

 The role of mayor is largely ceremonial in Milton Keynes.
 Political leadership is instead provided by the leader of the council.
 The leaders since 1996 have been: